serpent213/Two13Tec.L10nGuy/README.md

 ## Requirements

-- PHP 8.4+ (provided via the repo’s Nix/devshell setup).
+- PHP 8.4+
 - Flow/Neos distribution bootstrapped via `composer install`; we only use Flow’s CLI, DI attributes, and XLIFF provider APIs available since Flow 8, so any Flow/Neos version that supports PHP 8.4 should work (no Flow 9–only features).

   See [GitHub Actions](https://github.com/serpent213/Two13Tec.L10nGuy/actions) for tested versions in CI.
 - Translations stored in standard Flow/Neos `Resources/Private/Translations/<locale>/…` paths so the catalog writer can resolve files.
+- LLM functionality is optional. `composer require --dev --update-with-all-dependencies php-llm/llm-chain` to install the required dependencies.